Patater/modern-cmake/chapters/packages/OpenMP.md

 endif()
 ```

 This not only is cleaner than the old method, it will also correctly set the library link line differently from the compile line if needed.
+In CMake 3.12+, this will even support OpenMP on macOS (if the library is available, such as with `brew install libomp`).
 However, if you need to support older CMake, the following works on CMake 3.1+:

 ```cmake